-No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions Modify light fixtures to include additional shielding and/ or reorientate light fixtures, if required Reduce the colour temperature or intensity of light sources, if required Eliminate lights that are surplus to operational needs Threshold contingency actions: Undertake review of the marine turtle monitoring data, and other data as relevant, to determine if this change could be due to natural variability in nesting behaviour or artificial light impacts If determined likely to be the result of project lighting impacts, undertake lighting audit within one month and implement measures to reduce light spill/ glow levels at impacted site(s) An additional survey should be undertaken as soon as practicable after implementation of any proposed actions to determine whether the actions have been successful.
-If engineering solutions fail, then intervention at the nesting beach may be required (individuals returned to nearest beach) in consultation with and under Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West), as well as Long and Sholl Islands Opportunistic surveys of nesting activity will also be undertaken at other monitoring sites, including Round, Middle Passage, Angle, Passage, South Passage, Mardie, Stewart, and Fortescue Islands actions, pending the outcome of the review An additional survey should be undertaken as soon as practicable after implementation of any proposed actions (e.g. mitigation measures) to determine whether the actions have been successful. adverse impacts are detected The Illumination Plan must be reviewed every 5 years by an independent SME.
+~~ BCI No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions Modify light fixtures to include additional shielding and/ or reorientate light fixtures, if required Reduce the colour temperature or intensity of light sources, if required Eliminate lights that are surplus to operational needs Threshold contingency actions: Undertake review of the marine turtle monitoring data, and other data as relevant, to determine if this change could be due to natural variability in nesting behaviour or artificial light impacts If determined likely to be the result of project lighting impacts, undertake lighting audit within one month and implement measures to reduce light spill/ glow levels at impacted site(s) An additional survey should be undertaken after implementation of any proposed actions to determine whether the actions have been successful.
+This additional survey would be conducted at the beginning of the next turtle nesting season.
+If engineering solutions fail, then intervention at the nesting beach may be required (individuals marine turtle nesting season at mainland beaches near Mardie Creek, as well as Long and Sholl Islands Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West), as well as Long and Sholl Islands Opportunistic surveys of nesting activity will also be undertaken at other monitoring sites, including Round, Middle Passage, Angle, Passage, South Passage, Mardie, Stewart, and Fortescue Islands actions, pending the outcome of the review An additional survey at the beginning of the next turtle season should be undertaken after implementation of any proposed actions (e.g. mitigation measures) to determine whether the actions have been successful. adverse impacts are detected The Illumination Plan must be reviewed every 5 years by an independent SME.
 Any changes to the Illumination Plan to be submitted for approval by DWER and DCCEEW The Illumination Plan will be implemented for the life of the Project Inform DCCEEW within 7 days if an impact is found to be caused by artificial lighting